JamesFranc/Chattr/README.md

 ## Troubleshooting tips

-You got this!
-If you run into any issues, create one on this repo or reach out to me using a method below
+If any errors are present feel free to create an issue and it will get addressed in a reasonable amount of time

 ## Contact me